kildcn/task-management-app/README.md

 ## 📋 Project Overview

-TaskFlow is a comprehensive household task management system that demonstrates proficiency in modern web development practices, backend architecture, and database design.
+Tasc is a comprehensive household task management system that demonstrates proficiency in modern web development practices, backend architecture, and database design.
 The application features a sophisticated points-based gamification system, real-time analytics, and a responsive, user-friendly interface.

 ### Key Features Implemented